jacksonfau1kner/attention_arc_onboarding/README.md

 This repository contains two learning modules that will take you from basic data manipulation to building scalable data solutions.
 Each module builds upon the previous one, introducing new concepts and technologies.

-## 🛠️ Prerequisites

-- Python 3.8 or higher
-- Basic understanding of programming concepts
-- Familiarity with command line interface

 ## ⚡ Quick Setup

 Follow these steps to get your development environment ready: